Dog collar: Prong collars

-At times, plastic tips are occasionally placed on the ends of the prongs to protect against catching the fur and pulling tufts, or in the case of low-quality collars with rough or chisel cut ends, irritating or perhaps puncturing the skin.
-Its important to examine the tips of the prongs to ensure they are rounded and smooth regardless if they have rubber tips so that they only cause discomfort and no visible injury.
+At times, plastic tips are occasionally placed on the ends of the prongs to protect against catching the fur and pulling tufts, or in the case of low-quality collars with rough or chisel-cut ends\, irritating or perhaps puncturing the skin.
+Its important to examine the tips of the prongs to ensure they are rounded and smooth regardless if they have rubber tips so that they only cause pain and not visible injury.

-Like any collar the prong collar can fail if the dog has not been put into a state of learned helplessness.

-Some dog training organisations will not allow members to use them, and they are prohibited by law in Victoria, Australia.

 Force collars

 Force collars are leather with metal prongs or studs lining the inside; similar in effect to prong collars.

 Choke chains

-Choke chains (also called choke collars, slip chains, check collars, or training collars) are a length of chain with rings at either end such that the collar can be formed into a loop that slips over the dogs head and typically rests around the top of the dog's neck, just behind the ears.
+Choke chains (also called choke collars, slip chains, check collars, or training collars) are a length of chain with rings at either end such that the collar can be formed into a loop that slips over the dogs head and typically rests around the top of the dog's neck, "designed to administer negative reinforcement and positive punishment.".
+"When the dog pulls on the lead, the chain tightens around the dog's neck causing pain".

+Choke chains are illegal in Spain, and Switzerland Even where legal, some professional dog training associations prohibit them.

 When the leash is attached to the "dead" ring, the collar does not constrict on the dog's neck.
 When the leash is attached to the "live" ring, the chain slips (adjusts) tighter when pulled and slips looser when tension is released.
-Training with this leash involves a quick jerk with an immediate release, called a "leash pop", "snap", or "correction".
-This is supposed to correct a dog's unwanted behavior, such as leaving the "heel" position.
+Training with this leash involves a quick jerk with an immediate release, called a "leash pop", "snap", or "correction" to correct a dog's unwanted behavior through punishment.
+If force is applied to produce discomfort and then released when the dog complies, this is called "negative reinforcement".
 Pulling harder or longer on the choke chain presses on the dog's trachea and/or larynx and may restrict breathing.

-Cesar Milan's "Illusion collar" is a choke collar wrapped in a buckle collar.